kevydotvinu/beautiful/_posts/2017-12-02-Docker-A-brief-Introduction.md

 ```

 ### Conclusion
-I'm well aware of that this post is not a zero to hero Docker information but this would make you start thinking about how Docker useful for you.
+I'm well aware of that this post is not a zero to hero Docker information but this would make you start thinking about how Docker become useful for you.
 Thank you for reading.